zygolife/Genomics_Workshop_2019/docs/UNIX_Basics/Beginings.md

 # The command line interface (CLI)

 The command line provides an interface to interact with file system, and to execute commands starting applications.
-You can monitor processes running on a computer system with tools like `top` and ``
+You can monitor processes running on a computer system with tools like `top` and `ps`

 ## Directories and files